Fast Core Pricing for Rich Advertising Auctions: Introduction

 Unfortunately, in the presence of complementarities, the revenue generated by VCG can be quite low compared to the bidders' values, and the resulting outcome can seem unfair.
 Consider, for example, a setting with two items, $A$ and $B$, and three bidders, $1$, $2$, and $3$.
 Suppose bidder $1$ only wants item $A$ and has a value of $\$100$ for it.
 Similarly, bidder $2$ only wants item $B$ and also has a value of $\$100$ for it.
 Bidder $3$ has complementary preferences.
 He only wants both $A$ and $B$ and has a value of $\$101$ for this bundle.
 In this setting, the VCG auction gives item $A$ to bidder $1$ and item $B$ to bidder $2$ and charges each of them a price of $\$1$ for a total revenue of $\$2$.
 This revenue is both low compared to the values, and also seemingly unfair from the point of bidder 3 who would be willing to pay quite a bit more than the winners.

-Core-selecting auctions attempt to address both the revenue and fairness issues of VCG while retaining welfare optimality and minimally sacrificing the incentives.
-They again choose an optimal welfare allocation, but then set payments such that no group of bidders, including the auctioneer, can simultaneously improve outcomes by switching to a different allocation and payments.
+Core-selecting auctions attempt to address both the revenue and fairness issues of VCG by achieving outcomes that are immune to renegotiations among coalitions, while retaining welfare optimality with respect to the reported bids.
+Here, payments are set such that no group of bidders, including the auctioneer, can simultaneously improve outcomes (with respect to reported bids) by switching to different allocations and payments.
 In the above example, if the bidders bid their true values, then any set of payments such that bidders $1$ and $2$ jointly pay at least $\$101$ while each paying at most $\$100$ could be the outcome of a core-selecting auction.
+Notably, given reported bids, all possible core payments form a polytope in $\mathbb{R}^n$ -- which we refer to as the \emph{core polytope}.
+This polytope has economic grounding in cooperative game theory~\citep{osborne1994course}.

-Core-selecting auctions are not truthful in the sense of dominant strategies, but they have natural equilibria that generate welfare-optimal outcomes \cite{day2007fair,day2008core}.
-Most of the work on core-selecting auctions has focused on bidder-optimal payments, which have the property that it is not possible to reduce any bidder's payment and remain in the core.
+Core-selecting auctions are not truthful in the sense of dominant strategies, but there are core selecting auctions that minimally sacrifice the incentives.
+In particular, \emph{Pareto optimal} -- also known as \emph{bidder optimal} -- core points are of interest in this paper.
+In these auctions, it is not possible to reduce any bidder's payment and still remain in the core.
 In the above example, having each of bidders $1$ and $2$ pay $\$100$ is a core outcome, but is not bidder-optimal; having bidder $1$ pay $\$50$ and bidder $2$ pay $\$51$ \emph{is} bidder-optimal.
-Bidder-optimal core payments have additional desirable incentive properties; see \citet{day2007fair} and \citet{day2012quadratic} for a discussion.
-As a result, they have been used in practice to sell wireless spectra~\cite{cramton2013spectrum} and have more recently been proposed for use in selling online advertising~\cite{day2008core,goel2015core}, in particular when ads have decorations.
+As demonstrated in \citealp{day2007fair,day2008core}, picking a bidder optimal core point minimizes the maximum of agents' utilities from any deviations from truthful reporting, subject to selecting a core outcome.
+Moreover, these auctions have natural (full-information) equilibria that generate welfare-optimal outcomes; see also \citealp{day2012quadratic} for a discussion on desirable practical properties of bidder-optimal core points and their variations.
+As a result, they have been used in practice to sell wireless spectra~\citep{cramton2013spectrum} and more recently are proposed for use in selling online advertising~\citep{goel2015core}.